WellcomeIdeathon2023/mental_health_challenges/README.md

 * [retention](https://github.com/WellcomeIdeathon2023/mental_health_challenges/tree/main/retention) - For the *Develop a platform for long-term participant retention* challenge
 * [trials](https://github.com/WellcomeIdeathon2023/mental_health_challenges/tree/main/trials) - For the *Develop an interactive application for finding and accessing clinical trials* challenge
-* [interventions](https://github.com/WellcomeIdeathon2023/mental_health_challenges/tree/main/interventions) - For the *Develop a dashboard for tracking the effects of methane emissions on health* challenge
+* [interventions](https://github.com/WellcomeIdeathon2023/mental_health_challenges/tree/main/interventions) - For the *Design an intervention builder for the development of digital interventions* challenge